alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-04.md

 | **Visual C++:** | `/source-charset:utf-8` | `/execution-charset:utf-8` | `/utf-8` |
 | **g++:** | `-finput-charset=utf-8` | `-fexec-charset=utf-8` | (default) |

-However, in practice, when you adopt UTF-8 BOM for your Windows programming there’s no further action need to get the compiler’s assumed source encoding correct.
+However, in practice, when you adopt UTF-8 BOM for your Windows programming there’s no further action needed to get the compiler’s assumed source encoding correct.

 You still need to set the execution character set for Visual C++.
 A good way to do that is to use the **`/utf-8`** option that sets both encodings.
 Because that also works for source code files without BOM, e.g. from Unix.